dfinity/ICRC-1/standards/ICRC-4/readme.md

 #### Postconditions

 * The accounts are updated with a new balance unless the pre_validate was requested and failed.
+* the results of each transaction are paired with the original request arguments.
+Ordering is not guaranteed.

 ### query icrc4_balance_of_batch